bimobject/docs/docs/documentation/epd/creating-an-epd.md

 ### Meta products

-This area allows you to add products that are not part of Eando X, but still included in the EPD.
+This area allows you to add products that are not part of EandoX, but still included in the EPD.
 These products will be included in the generated PDF report, but will not be used in the calculation of the environmental impact, as they can not hold any data.

 It is your responsibility to make sure that the meta products have the same properties as the other products in the EPD, and that their impact are within the allowed deviation of 10%.